 Current approaches fall short of addressing this challenge.
-Methods based on \textbf{static synthetic datasets}~\cite{liu2024toolace, zhang2025xlam, zhang2025looptool} construct error-correction pairs offline, but the error distribution shifts as the policy improves, making offline error corpora quickly stale and leading to distribution mismatch.
+Methods based on \textbf{static synthetic datasets}~\cite{liu2024toolace, zhang2025xlam, zhang2025looptool} construct error-correction pairs offline, but the error distribution shifts as the policy improves, making offline error corpora quickly stale---a manifestation of the broader limitation that static, pre-collected data cannot keep pace with an evolving agent~\cite{silver2025welcome}.
 Meanwhile, \textbf{reinforcement learning (RL)} approaches such as GRPO~\cite{shao2024deepseekmath} treat errors merely as sparse negative rewards.
 This signals that something went wrong, but offers no guidance on \textit{how} to recover: the gradient discourages the failed action without teaching a corrective alternative.
 When all sampled rollouts fail, the advantage variance collapses, yielding vanishing gradients that stall learning entirely~\cite{yu2025dapo, nan2025ngrpo}.
-In essence, existing methods treat errors as outcomes to be \textit{avoided} rather than opportunities to be \textit{learned from}.
+In essence, existing methods treat errors as outcomes to be \textit{avoided} rather than experiences to be \textit{learned from}.

-To bridge this gap, we propose \textsc{Fission-GRPO}, a framework that transforms execution errors into dense, on-policy-aligned corrective supervision (Figure~\ref{fig:method_overview}).
-The framework operates in three stages.
-In \textbf{Stage 1}, we perform standard GRPO exploration, sampling multiple rollouts per query and updating the policy with group-relative advantages under the GRPO objective.
-In \textbf{Stage 2}, failed rollouts are intercepted and augmented with diagnostic feedback from a learned \textbf{Error Simulator}, constructing corrective contexts of the form [\textit{dialogue}; \textit{failed call}; \textit{feedback}].
-In \textbf{Stage 3}, these contexts trigger a \textit{fission} update: each error is expanded into $G'$ parallel recovery attempts by resampling new rollouts conditioned on the augmented context, analogous to nuclear fission where one event induces a multiplicative chain of subsequent reactions and thus generates many new training signals.
+To bridge this gap, we propose \textsc{Fission-GRPO}, a framework that transforms execution errors into dense, on-policy corrective experience (Figure~\ref{fig:method_overview}).
+In \textbf{Stage 1}, we perform standard GRPO exploration, sampling multiple rollouts per query and updating the policy with group-relative advantages.
+In \textbf{Stage 2}, failed rollouts are intercepted and augmented with diagnostic feedback from a learned Error Simulator, constructing corrective contexts of the form [\textit{dialogue}; \textit{failed call}; \textit{feedback}].
+In \textbf{Stage 3}, these contexts trigger a \textit{fission} update: each error is expanded into $G'$ parallel recovery attempts by resampling new rollouts from the augmented context---analogous to nuclear fission, where a single event induces a chain of reactions, generating dense training signals from a single failure.